 Her estranged ex-boyfriend, Jordan Clemons, was charged with criminal homicide, aggravated assault, abuse of a corpse, tampering with evidence, access device fraud and other offenses.

 Several of Kunco’s family members were wearing “Karissa’s Army” T-shirts at Saturday’s vigil.
 Another of her aunts, Donna DiPippa, said the family has started Karissa’s Army to raise awareness about domestic violence.

 Kunco, who had been living in Baldwin Borough with her father, grew up in Brookline and still had many friends there.
-In March, friends gathered again at the cannon to remember what would have been her 22nd birthday.

 Her death was a hard hit for the close-knit Brookline community, and still resonates a year later.